 - WordPress Support (to diagnose and troubleshoot potential issues; handle emergencies; or even to serve as a mentor)

 - Downtime monitoring (to know exactly when your website goes offline)

 - Frequent WordPress, theme, and plugin updates (for security and bug fixes)

 Security Monitoring and Hardening

-Until your website is monitored for suspicious activity, ignorance is bliss.
+Until you monitor your website for suspicious activity, ignorance is bliss.
 But like it or not— WordPress is a target for hackers.
-That’s primarily because of WordPress’ gigantic market share, and the sheer quantity of poorly managed websites.
-That’s why a good website maintenance plan should fight against hackers.
+That’s primarily because of WordPress’ gigantic market share, and the sheer quantity of poorly maintained websites.

+Plugin Vulnerabilities.
 One of the most popular points of entry for a hacker is via a vulnerable plugin.
 That’s another reason why frequent, proactive plugin updates are essential.
-You should also avoid using plugins that are no longer supported and/or have poor reviews.
-In fact, I prefer to use commercial (i.e., non-free) plugins whenever possible.
+You should also avoid using plugins that are no longer supported and/or from non-reputable developers.
+I prefer to use commercial (i.e., not free) plugins whenever possible.

 Who will you contact if your website goes down?
 What if it becomes infected with malware?
-What will you do if it stops working properly?
+What will you do when your website stops working properly?
 There are many reasons why you’ll need occasional help with your WordPress site.